Robert Sheehan

 Robert Sheehan (born 7 January 1988) is an Irish actor.
 He is best known for television roles such as Nathan Young in Misfits, Darren Treacy in Love/Hate, and Klaus Hargreeves in The Umbrella Academy, as well as film roles such as Tom Natsworthy in Mortal Engines and Simon Lewis in The Mortal Instruments: City of Bones.

 Sheehan has received multiple Irish Film and Television Award nominations and a British Academy Television Award nomination.
 In 2020, he was listed as number 41 on The Irish Times list of Ireland's greatest film actors.

 Early life

 Sheehan was born in Portlaoise, County Laois.
 He is the youngest of three children born to Maria and Joe Sheehan, who was a garda.

 At school, he played the banjo, the bodhrán, and the spoons, having joked that he was like "Footloose with spoons"; he also participated in Fleadh Cheoil.

-Sheehan attended St Paul's school in Portlaoise.
+Sheehan attended St Paul's school in Portlaoise for primary school.
+He attended Ballyfin College for secondary school, which went on to become a famous hotel.
 Unsure of whether acting was a sustainable career choice, he studied film and television at Galway-Mayo Institute of Technology.
-He missed several months of the course to film Summer of the Flying Saucer, and failed his first year examinations, and decided not to attempt the repeats.
+He missed several months of the course to film Summer of the Flying Saucer, failed his first-year examinations, and decided not to attempt the repeats.